nus-cs2103-AY2223S1/ip/docs/README.md

 ## Quick Start

 Get the JAR file, and place it in the directory of your choice.
 Run the JAR and you are set!
-On Windows and Mac, you may double-click the JAR to run it.
+On Windows, you may double-click the JAR to run it.
+On Mac, you can run `java -jar ./Anthea.jar` to avoid issues with saving data.

 Console mode is also provided.
-You may run `java -jar ./duke.jar console` in Windows if you prefer using the console.
+You may run `java -jar ./Anthea.jar console` in Windows if you prefer using the console.

 ## Features